 We are required to obtain FDA, European Medicines and Healthcare products Regulatory Agency ("MHRA"), and other regulatory agency approvals for any change in suppliers or service providers.
 For example, MUSE is supplied to the market with the MUSE applicator, containing the MUSE dosage, enclosed within a sealed foil pouch.
 Our previous supplier of the MUSE laminated foil has closed its business.
 The laminated foil is used to make the sealed foil pouch, described above, which is used to make the MUSE primary product container.
-Before this previous supplier closed its business, the supplier produced a bulk-quantity of foil that, at this time, is expected to be sufficient to support the production of MUSE for the U.S. market through the end of the third quarter of 2007, as well as support the production of MUSE for our international markets through the end of 2008.
-There can be no assurance that as this bulk supply is used through the end of the third quarter of 2007 for U.S. product, and through the end of 2008 for international product, that there will be a sufficient yield in the final quantity of foil with acceptable quality to support the respective markets' MUSE demand.
+Before this previous supplier closed its business, the supplier produced a bulk-quantity of foil that, at this time, is expected to be sufficient to support the production of MUSE for our international markets through the end of the third quarter of 2008.
+There can be no assurance that as this bulk supply is used through the end of the third quarter of 2008 for international product, that there will be a sufficient yield in the final quantity of foil with acceptable quality to support the international markets' MUSE demand.
 Although the foil supplier produced this bulk unprinted foil, the label printing will be done periodically.
-As a consequence, if there are unacceptable quality issues with the bulk foil, they may not be discovered as the bulk material is used through the end of 2008.
-If such foil quality issues do occur, we may be unable to meet MUSE demand in 2007 and 2008.
+As a consequence, if there are unacceptable quality issues with the bulk foil, they may not be discovered as the bulk material is used through the end of the third quarter of 2008.
+If such foil quality issues do occur, we may be unable to meet international MUSE demand through the end of the third quarter of 2008.

-We have identified a new potential vendor for the MUSE laminated foil.
+We have a new vendor for the MUSE laminated foil.
 As this laminated foil is used to make the MUSE primary product container, there are significant qualifications and regulatory approvals that must be obtained prior to using the new vendor to produce foil to meet MUSE demand.
 These include, but are not limited to, vendor qualification, foil material qualification, MUSE product suitability studies, electron beam irradiation suitability, FDA approval, and MHRA approval.
 Although the FDA has granted approval for the use of foil from our new vendor for U.S. MUSE product, there can be no assurance that these qualifications and approvals will be successfully obtained from the MHRA or Canadian market regulatory agency, or that they will be obtained within the time needed to support MUSE demand before our current supply of foil is exhausted.
 Failure to receive adequate supplies of foil, failure to receive appropriate regulatory approvals for the change in materials and vendors, and any unforeseen quality or production issues due to the use of the new materials or vendors could have a material adverse effect on our business, financial condition and results of operations.